ContactTexas Longhorn Aquatics 1900 Red River Street Austin, Texas 78712 Phone- (512) 471-7703 Fax- (512) 471-0598

 During his time at UT, Tom was co-captain of the UT Water Polo team from 2005-07, on the Texas Division All-Conference Team 2003-06 and the Texas Division MVP in 2004.
 He earned three letters in swimming and water polo at Marshall High School in San Antonio.
 In the 2001-02 swim season, he was named District Swimmer of the Year and an All-American in the 100 yard back.

-Swimming, and TXLA Meet Director
+Assistant Coach (Longhorns) and Meet Director

 Bridgette Rhoades comes to Longhorn Aquatics with 18 years of competitive swimming experience.
 Since starting with Longhorn Aquatics she has coached an array of ages and groups including Masters, from STAGS to National qualifiers.
 On the Longhorn deck she brings a great deal of spirit and enthusiasm to the team.